MariaMsu/web-server-java/README.md

 * There are problems with **data consistency**.
 The information about `cassette_available_number` and `disc_available_number` is saved in the columns of `films` table.
-But it also could be got by counting not returned orders in `ordes` table.
+But it also could be obtained by counting unreturned orders in the `ordes` table.
-  Thus we need to be carefully when changing this data.
+  Thus we need to be careful when changing this data.
 I think it would be better to remove `...available_number` columns from database.

-* There is no data consistency protection when the application is calling in **parallel**.
+* There is no data consistency protection when the application is running in **parallel**.

 * [Video](https://www.youtube.com/watch?v=H68EaWZvQtE) about an architecture of modern java web servers.
   The main idea is that JSP (JavaServer Pages) is an outdated technology.